Man at a kitchen counter with loose capsules and an amber glass, illustrating NMN and NAD+ supplements

 His reasoning is simple.
 NMN is the fuel.
 Resveratrol is the accelerator.
 Your body has built-in repair systems called sirtuins that need NAD+ to work.
 NMN gives them the fuel they need.
 Resveratrol tells them to work harder, similar to how exercise signals your body to get stronger.

-Not all supplements are created equal.
-The supplement industry is not well regulated, and independent testing has found that many products do not contain what their labels claim.
+The supplement industry has a quality problem.
+It is not well regulated, and independent testing has found that many products do not contain what their labels claim.
 Here is what to look for:

 Third-party testing.
 This is the most important thing.
 Look for products verified by independent labs (NSF, USP, or similar).
 If a company does not test their products independently, move on.